Science, Art, Litt, Science based Art & Science Communication

 I am both a person of art and a person of science.
 I work in various several other fields too.
 Although superficially they seem similar in their approaches, I know there are vast differences between the two subjects of science and art as we go deep into them.
 I did/am doing research in both science and art.
 When they both exist in a single brain, they interact with each other.
 But when I am in my lab, I try to forget that I am an artist as I don't want my artistic practices interfere with my reasoning and critical thinking.
 I have clearly demarcated the boundaries in my mind long back.
 My subject in science needs special attention as it influences people directly and I don't want my intuition to have an effect on it.
 People should be able to identify and realize the differences in the two different fields of science and art and how they effect others if they mix up things.
 This is important for people like me who work in various fields.
 My mind switches from art to science with ease now.
 It has learned the techniques of differentiation and what to do when I am dealing with different subjects.
 My brain has now acquired all the qualities of a polymath.
 Yes, I write science research papers as they should be written with all the Jargon associated with them, write articles and essays on science in a simple language that can be understood by a layman, then switch to poetry with the rhythms and flow of words.
 It is important for a polymath to have clarity of thoughts.

-Sometimes when it gets overheated, my mind refuses to work and goes blank!
+Sometimes when it gets overheated, my mind refuses to work and goes blank! it starts making several silly mistakes.
 Then I turn to fashion designing or jewelry designing at it takes less effort!
 Moreover this relaxes me without wasting my time!

 People say taking a holiday works wonders.
 Not for me!
 Even if I am on a holiday in a beautiful place, my mind will still have lots of fuel to burn and starts thinking about something else.
 It can never get rid of the things that interests it.
 It carries a lot of weight - more than it can cope and holidays bothers it more because if it doesn't do things it loves even for a single minute, it goes mad thinking that it is wasting time!
 Healthy or sick, lonely or with people, holidaying in a remote place or working in my studio or lab, the work must go on and cannot stop!